Consensus Date: March 2017

 3.2.1 Presumptive identification

-- PCR assays for cafI, pla and lcrV plasmid genes, as well as a chromosomal marker specific for Y. pestis are under development but have yet to be validated for diagnostic use (5).
+- PCR assays typically targeting plasmid genes such as cafI, pla and lcrV, as well as a chromosomal marker specific for Y. pestis are available.

 3.2.2 Definitive identification